2026 Danish general election

-General elections are scheduled to be held in Denmark no later than 31 October 2026, according to § 32 of the constitution, which defines an election cycle as four years.
-All 179 seats in the Folketing will be up for election, 175 in Denmark proper, two in Greenland and two in the Faroe Islands (the two other territories of the Danish Realm).
+General elections were held in Denmark on 24 March 2026.
+All 179 seats in the Folketing were up for election, including 175 in Denmark proper, 2 in Greenland, and 2 in the Faroe Islands (the three entities making up the Danish Realm).
+It was the first election during Frederik X's reign, who became king in 2024 following the abdication of Margrethe II.